coder52/p2_continous-control/README.md

 2. Place the file in the DRLND GitHub repository, in the `p2_continuous-control/` folder, and unzip (or decompress) the file.

+3. Create a conda environment with `python 3.6`.

-3. Install dependencies by running
+4. Install dependencies by running

    `python setup.py install`